Join our free webcast on August 27 (11:00 to noon EST).

 Our expert panel includes a pediatric emergency department doctor, a pediatric respirologist, and a parent of a child with asthma – a parent who happens to be a teacher, too!

 We facilitate, encourage and adjudicate clinical, epidemiological and basic scientific research to prevent, diagnose and treat respiratory disease and promote respiratory health.

-The RAC co-ordinates all research activities and provides regular updates on the results of OTS-sponsored research to all Society members and to all members of the OLA.
+RAC coordinates these research activities and provides regular updates on the results of GIAs to Society members and to members of The Lung Association – Ontario.

-The OLA is proud of the class of academic excellence currently being supported in Ontario and will strive to carry forward this high level of excellence.
-Click on the appropriate link to the right to review the research funded by the Ontario Lung Association.
+The Lung Association – Ontario is proud of the class of academic excellence currently being supported in the province and will strive to carry forward this high level of excellence.